MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ### Failover to the secondary site

-First, use the following steps to shutdown the VMs in the primary cluster:
+First, use the following steps to shut down the VMs in the primary cluster:

 1. Find the name of your resource group where the primary WLS cluster is deployed - for example, *wls-cluster-westus-ejb120623*.
 Then follow the instructions in the [Stop VMs in the secondary cluster](#stop-vms-in-the-secondary-cluster) section, but change the target resource group to your primary WLS cluster, to stop all VMs in that cluster.
 1. Switch to the browser tab of your Traffic Manager, refresh the page until you see that the **Monitor status** value of the endpoint *myPrimaryEndpoint* becomes *Degraded*.